-We help consumer-facing businesses transform and thrive in today’s unpredictable world of intense change and digitally driven disruption
+We help consumer-facing businesses transform and thrive in today’s unpredictable world of intense change and disruption

 Egremont International is a transformation consultancy underpinned by more than 15 years’ experience working alongside leading UK and international brands within the retail, financial services, leisure and private equity sectors.